IAS - Pittsburgh & Arch 1 - San Diego

 a.m.
 Rodriguez Associates, inc.

-This 99-unit total project is located on Pittsburgh's South Side and was designed to both be in keeping with the period style architecture of the surrounding neighborhood.
+This 99-unit total project is located on Pittsburgh's South Side and was designed to be in keeping with the period style architecture of the surrounding neighborhood.
 This brownfield former industrial site required careful staging due to limited lay down areas.
-Existing underground foundations created obstructions that required over excavation and and compaction.
+Existing underground foundations created obstructions that required over-excavation and compaction.
 Poor soil conditions required extensive prep work for the new foundations.
-Hazardous materials were present on the site and required remediation to comply with Pennsylvania Department of Environmental Regulations.
+Hazardous materials were present on the site and required remediation to comply with Pennsylvania Department of Environmental Protection regulations.

-Additionally, two affordable family apartment buildings were constructed to provide an intergenerational environment for seniors and families.
+Additionally, two affordable family apartment buildings with thirty total units were constructed to provide an intergenerational environment for seniors and families.
 Amenities include a complete commercial kitchen, central dining area, skylit commons and support areas such as crafts room, wellness center, exterior parking, landscaping, and an entry canopy.